Tag Archives: Creativity

 • Confidence

-• Motherhood
+• Mom

 The purpose of the ritual is to shine your light into dark places where needed.
 Subsequently, an opportunity to allow yourself to shine may appear in which you can be of help to others.
 Whether you believe in magic or not, it’s a fun little ritual that can only bring more light into the world.

 Perhaps the call to assert your leadership skills as indicated in the meaning of this card symbolizes the need to be the leader of my own life, to claim my personal soverignty and power.
 After all, I am finally free, well mostly free.
-It took forever to get here, and I must carry on.
+It took forever to get here, and there will be no going back!

 Cheers!

-Have you ever been so moved by a piece of music that you cry?
+Have you ever been so moved by a piece of music that it brought you to tears?
 I have.
-I do.
+I still am.

-Music saves and meets me exactly where I’m at.
-My first love, likely my last!
-I remember playing piano for hours in a tiny practice room at Centenary College (of Shreveport).
-Just me and Beethoven, Chopin, or Mozart.
-No fear or judgment.
+I remember spending hours alone in a tiny practice room at Centenary College (of Louisiana), just me and Beethoven, Bach, Chopin, Debussy, Mozart…There was no fear or judgment there.
 No pressure to please an audience or play perfectly.
-Connection to the keyboard, sound, frequency, vibration.
-It was sublime.
-In today’s heavy, heavy world, music has such power to uplift and is always a safe connection.
+Only connection — to the keyboard, to sound, to frequency and vibration.
+It felt sublime.

-I stumbled upon an artist new to me, Yannic Lowack, a German composer.
-The piece featured below is called Leuer, another work that brings me to tears.
-He posted a small sample of an orchestral version, no piano, on his Instagram – you can find him on YouTube and IG.
+I recently discovered an artist who was new to me: Yannic Lowack, a German composer.
+The piece featured below, Leuer, is another composition I’ve completely fallen in love with.
+He also shared a short preview of an orchestral version — without piano — on Instagram.
+You can find him on both YouTube and Instagram.

-I miss those days of studying music and daily piano practice.
-I’m reminded of who I was, who I am, despite years of being away – a musician, a lover of the expressive arts.
-May the days ahead bring opportunities to return to the keyboard and to my musical inheritance.
+I miss those days of studying music and practicing piano every day.
+They remind me of who I was — and still am, despite the years away — a musician, drawn to the expressive arts.
+May the days ahead bring new opportunities to return to the keyboard and reconnect with that musical inheritance!

 things inspiring me at the turn of a new year